First Business proudly supports the community...

 First Business, along with GPS Education Partners, is pleased to announce the establishment of a $75,000 scholarship fund for local students interested in manufacturing.
 This new scholarship will provide financial assistance to create opportunities for those wanting to participate in the innovative 21 month program, or the new Advance Manufacturing Certificate Pathway.
 First Business provided the intial invesment of $75,000 to establish the scholarship fund.

 Directors and staff of the bank wholeheartedly support making contributions to local charitable organizations in our market area.
 Our employees are approached individually by acquaintances, friends, and organizations and the giving process is difficult.
-In 2004, First Business established the First Business Charitable Foundation, Inc. to provide a funding mechanism and appropriate record keeping for the charitable contributions of three First Business entities: First Business Bank Madison, First Business Bank Milwaukee, and First Business Capital Corp.

 Each entity has a corporate contributions committee that evaluates all requests for contributions and ensures that each need is given thoughtful consideration.
 All of our funds are earmarked for local charitable causes, with grants made to not-for-profit entities.